 Your days are jam-packed with tasks related to bringing in revenue for your company.
-As your company finds its stride and continues growing and scaling, your daily tasks become increasingly complicated, especially as your product line grows in complexity.
+And as it hits its stride and continues to grow and scale, your daily tasks become increasingly complicated — especially as your product line grows in complexity.

 Configure, Price, Quote software (CPQ) enables sales teams to generate price quotes for orders quickly and accurately.
 An effective CPQ solution can help businesses streamline their invoicing and payment processes, and can simplify inventory management.

 If you think using a CPQ tool is the same as sending a basic PDF invoice, think again.
 By using a reliable CPQ tool, you can streamline your sales process and reduce your time spent performing administrative tasks while your company, pipeline, and product offerings continue to grow.